-Yes, high fructose corn syrup is bad for you—not only it is it similar to sugar, but it also carries potential for a toxic response, especially in the digestive system.
+Yes, high fructose corn syrup is bad for you—it is a sweet enzyme similar to sugar, but it carries potential for a toxic response, especially in the digestive system.
 High fructose corn syrup (HFCS) is something you should avoid at the store, even in moderation.

 HFCS is a sweet enzyme similar to sugar found mostly in cheap, poor-quality food.
 It was discovered in Japan in the 1970s and brought to the US as a solution for cheap food production.
 HFCS is produced from cornstarch through a process using glucose isomerase, in which a portion of the glucose in cornstarch is converted to fructose.
 The result is a sweetener that is 45% glucose and 55% fructose, and since fructose is sweeter than glucose, the result is a very sweet substance—sweeter, in fact, than sugar, which has an equal ratio of glucose to fructose.